Quick Start

 What you need to know

-• Functions are encapsulated in Applets, small forkable packages responsible for accomplishing a specific task.
+- Functions are encapsulated in applets—small forkable packages responsible for accomplishing a specific task.

 How Zipper works

-First things first, Zipper is an entirely online platform.
+First things first: Zipper is an entirely online platform.
 There are no local installations or command line tools.
 You can write, deploy, and share applets entirely from your browser.

-Each applet is made up of a collection of Typescript files.
-There's always a main.ts file that serves as the entrypoint to your applet.
-Any other Typescript file that exports a function called handler will be treated as a route.
+file, which serves as the entrypoint to your applet.
+Any other TypeScript file that exports a function called handler

-• API endpoints: Send GET & POST requests to your applet's paths to trigger their handler functions.
+requests to your applet's paths to trigger their handler functions. - Import packages via URL: No need for a

 Step 1: Create an applet